FOR H&S REPS

 - a Joint Health and Safety Committee (JHSC) in most workplaces with 20 or more regular employees

 - a worker health and safety representative for workplaces with 6 to 19 employees.

 Employers must provide training to representatives participating on joint health and safety committees.
 Your employer must ensure one JHSC member representing workers and one representing management completes a three-step Certification Training program.
 When it comes to training of worker representatives in smaller workplaces the law has been changed to recognize the need for qualified worker reps as well.
 Unfortunately, these changes have not come into force as yet.
 This said, employer-provided training for this group is a good practice.

-Proper training can help workplace health and safety representatives fulfil their considerable legal duties.
-These duties include, the duty to:
+Proper training can help workplace health and safety representatives fulfil their considerable legal powers.
+These powers or functions include the right to: